noynaert/act311spring2019/Unit_04_--_JQuery/420 JQuery_Overview.md

 * JQuery used to be important because it fixed browser compatability issues.
 * JQuery simplifies the bulk of raw JavaScript.
   * "document.getElementByID("#states") becomes $("#states")
   * Getting things like classes or tags is even worse because you get a collection of objects that must be converted to arrays.
-In JQuery you don't need to use an array or loop through with a forEach.   #("p") gets all the &lt;p&gt; elements and lets you do something with them.
+In JQuery you don't need to use an array or loop through with a forEach.   $("p") gets all the &lt;p&gt; elements and lets you do something with them.
   * You can get events as well as elements.
 * JQuery adds a lot of its own functionality.
 Some are annimations like fade.
 * JQuery has functions to make AJAX easier.